an-t-pham/inner_witch_frontend/README.md

  License

-- LetSpace is available as open source under the terms of the MIT License
+- Inner Witch is available as open source under the terms of the MIT License

  Code of Conduct